lyntaxqq/Nexusify/README.md

 If you have any issues, use XDAForums link.
 Any pull request will be welcome.

+The status of project can be found in below.

-# The features of Nexusify
+# 📱 The features of Nexusify
 - Smoother experience
 - Supports Galaxy A series.
 - Removing useless Samsung apps